tarnjit458/HomeFinder/ProjectJournal.md

 10/19

-1) I worked on RESTFUL API for register user and logout
+1) I worked on RESTFUL API for register user and logout.

-2) I will work on basic implementation of the API Search .
+2) I will work on basic implementation of the API Search.

 3) No tasks are blocked for me right now.

+10/26
+1) I worked on basic implementation of the API Search.

+2) I will continue work on basic implementation of the API Search.

+3) No tasks are blocked on my end.